 Involvement ranges from a variety of main-stage Linfield Theatre productions to musical activities including opera theatre, chamber music ensembles and the Linfield Lively Arts music series.
 The Nicholson Library and English Department host Readings at the Nick, which brings award-winning authors to interact with our campus, and students also produce their own literary magazine, Camas.
 The Linfield Gallery presents an ongoing stream of exhibits by internationally recognized artists.
 Learn more about Linfield clubs associated with arts.

 Join us for an event!

-The play contains graphic violence and adult language and is not suitable for all audiences.
-Fog and strobe lights are used in the performance.
-This production is presented by special arrangement with Samuel French, Inc. It investigates Linfield's 2014-2015 PLACE (Program for Liberal Arts and Civic Engagement) theme by exploring the question of "How Do We Know?" through storytelling.
+A Small Family Business premiered at the National Theatre in London in 1987 and received a revival production at the National in June 2014.
+This production is presented by special arrangement with Samuel French, Inc. The play investigates Linfield’s 2014-15 PLACE (Program for Liberal Arts and Civic Engagement) theme by exploring the question of “How Do We Know?” through storytelling.